Using content feeds in Buffer

 1. Head to the "Create" tab of the web dashboard.

-By default, new collections will be named "My collection," so you can rename your collection using the steps below:
+By default, your first collection will be named "My collection," so you can rename it using the following steps:

 1. Find the content collection you'd like to rename.